 The Nominating and Corporate Governance Committee will consider stockholder nominations for membership on the Board.
-For the 2025 Annual Meeting of Stockholders, nominations may be submitted to 6811 Benjamin Franklin Drive, Suite 200, Columbia, Maryland 21046, Attention: General Counsel and Secretary, and such nominations will then be forwarded to the Chair of the Nominating and Corporate Governance Committee.
-Recommendations must be in writing and we must receive the recommendation no later than the close of business on March 5, 2025 and not earlier than the close of business on February 3, 2025.
+For the 2026 Annual Meeting of Stockholders, nominations may be submitted to 7950 Jones Branch Drive, 1st Floor North Tower, McLean, Virginia 22102, Attention: General Counsel and Secretary, and such nominations will then be forwarded to the Chair of the Nominating and Corporate Governance Committee.
+Recommendations must be in writing and we must receive the recommendation no later than the close of business on March 4, 2026 and not earlier than the close of business on February 2, 2026.
 Recommendations must also include certain other procedural requirements as specified in our Bylaws.
-In addition to satisfying the foregoing requirements under our Bylaws, to comply with the requirements set forth in Rule 14a-9 of the Exchange Act (the universal proxy rules), shareholders who intend to solicit proxies in support of director nominees, other than the Board's nominees, must also provide written notice to the Secretary that sets forth the information required by Rule 14a-19(b) of the Exchange Act.
-Such notice must be postmarked or transmitted electronically to the Company at its principal executive offices, no later than April 4, 2025.
+In addition to satisfying the foregoing requirements under our Bylaws, to comply with the requirements set forth in Rule 14a-9 of the Exchange Act, shareholders who intend to solicit proxies in support of director nominees, other than the Board's nominees, must also provide written notice to the Secretary that sets forth the information required by Rule 14a-19(b) of the Exchange Act.
+Such notice must be postmarked or transmitted electronically to the Company at its principal executive offices, no later than March 4, 2026.